ballerina-platform/module-ballerina-http/docs/spec/spec.md

 var payload = check httpClient->get("/data", targetType = json);
 ```
 When the user expects client data binding to happen, the HTTP error responses (4XX, 5XX) will be categorized as an
 error (http:ClientRequestError, http:RemoteServerError) of the client remote operation.
-These error types contains
+These error types contain
 payload, headers and status code inside the error detail.

 ```ballerina